cheshire3/cheshire3/README.rst

 Assuming that you have configured your Index with the setting `vectors` set to `1`, it is possible to obtain search facets for the Index.
-That is to say that given a ResultSet obtained from a `Search`_, one can obtain a list of the terms that occur within the Records in that ResultSet.
+That is to say that given a ResultSet obtained from a `Searching`_, one can obtain a list of the terms that occur within the Records in that ResultSet.
 This list can be used to present a search user with options for refining their search.::